Sud0nym4315/linux-configs/desktop_security/README.md

-Linux PC preventative/detective control scripts

-Prerequisites:
+The "detect" script needs the followng things to run as I have it:

+- A sudoer's entry that allows a non-root user to execute without a password
-- ntfy server
+- A web server to send login captures to
-- web server
+- A ntfy server to send notifications to subscribed devices
-- Hosts connected via SDN (e.g ZeroTier)

-Process:
-1) script executes upon login.
-2) Fswebcam takes front-facing picture
-3) PC sends webcam capture to HTTP server over SSH
-4) PC then sends HTTP post request to ntfy server with a link to the image
+The script takes a front-facing webcam picture, sends it over SSH to a web server to host the image, and sends a POST request to an "ntfy" server with the link to the webcam capture.